The Best Kodi Add-ons [September 2020]

 Twitch isn’t just for gaming anymore, which is how it found a way onto our standard list for video instead of in the gaming section below.
 Twitch is a full-on livestreaming service, and one of the biggest in the world.
 Whether you’re a huge fan of gaming, podcast streaming, or live-vlogging the lives of people, Twitch can be an entertaining way to watch some very interesting content.
 Even if you don’t enjoy gaming, you’ll want to grab the Kodi add-on for Twitch, if only to keep up with the live content that exists on the platform.

 This online video service serves up a slew of Japanese anime, including full-length movies and videos from its online community.
-So, if you’re an anime lover and dig Japanese or Asian entertainment, you’ll want to add Crunchyroll now.
+So, if you’re an anime lover and enjoy Japanese entertainment, you’ll want to add Crunchyroll now.